John Bell Hatcher: Yale University & the United States Geological Survey

 Embroiled with a passion for collecting fossils, Hatcher was hired by Marsh in 1884, for the initial sum of US$50 per month.
 His first assignment was to work under the supervision of Charles Hazelius Sternberg to collect materials from a site in Long Island, Kansas, dubbed the "Long Island Rhino Quarry" by biographer Lowell Dingus.
 Hatcher, with his formal education and training from Marsh, proved to be careful worker and was skilled in excavating fossils with less damage than other collectors inflicted.
 Based on his excavation methods at this site, Hatcher has been credited with being the first to develop a grid system of numbered squares over a dig site, using the grid map to record the exact locations from where specimens were excavated.
 This kind of map system is considered the basis of the discipline of Taphonomy.
 The Long Island Rhino Quarry yielded many specimens over various excavations, including fossils of the genus now known as Teleoceras.

 Hatcher was in Marsh's employ until 1893, and he excelled in fossil fieldwork throughout the Western states.
 In 1889 near Lusk, Wyoming, Hatcher excavated the first fossil remains of Torosaurus.
 Hatcher was eventually unhappy at Yale, in part because of Marsh's policy of not allowing assistants to publish on their own.
 In Hatcher's correspondence to Marsh, he cited Marsh's failure to obtain for him a permanent position either with Yale University or the United States Geological Survey, as well as constant fieldwork with no breaks to work on his collections, as his reasons for seeking other employment.

 In 1890, Hatcher asked William Berryman Scott of Princeton University for a position, but was not successful due to funding.
-He next negotiated with Henry Fairfield Osborn for a position at the American Museum of Natural History, but ultimately signed a contract with Marsh to work as an assistant in geology at the Peabody Museum of Natural History from 1891-1896; the contract also gave him the freedom to work with his collections when not in the field.
+He next negotiated with Henry Fairfield Osborn for a position at the American Museum of Natural History, but ultimately signed a contract with Marsh to work as an assistant in geology at the Peabody Museum of Natural History from 1891 to 1896; the contract also gave him the freedom to work with his collections when not in the field.
 However, in 1892, funding of the United States Geological Survey was dramatically cut by Congress, and Marsh could no longer pay Hatcher to collect for him in the West.
 After some negotiations, their contract ended early in 1893.